 It could be chalked up to its way of approaching fantastical and absurd concepts with a mundanity one would see in a realistic manga and a warmth one would see in a slice of life work.
 Yes, it’s weird, but it doesn’t point itself out; instead, it lets you discover its weirdness on your own.

-THE STORIES run a broad range of genres, tones, and styles.
-There’s stories ranging from conversations about buckets to a woman who eats her lovers to a story about a girl born on the day of the Columbine attack.
+The stories run a broad range of genres, tones, and styles.
+There are stories ranging from conversations about buckets to a woman who eats her lovers to a story about a girl born on the day of the Columbine attack.
 In this, it tackles themes of unrequited love, manipulative lovers, sister interactions, determination, and a slew of other thinking pieces on human life.

 If there’s anything to take issue with, it’s that the series will perhaps leave you feeling unfulfilled.
-There was much more of it planned, but when the magazine it ran in shuttered its doors, mangaka Dowman Sayman was forced to bring a sudden end to the series, leaving threads of worldbuilding and plot hanging in an emotionally dissatisfying fashion.
-Despite this, the first and last chapters still manage to be great bookends to the series.
+There was much more of it planned, but when the magazine it ran in tragically closed up shop, mangaka Dowman Sayman was forced to bring a sudden end to the series, leaving threads of worldbuilding and plot hanging in an emotionally dissatisfying fashion.
+Despite this, the first and last chapters still manage to serve as great bookends to the series for anyone unaware of the corporate politics behind the ending.

 FINAL VERDICT: With its tales of conjoined twins, buckets, vore, unrequited love, hypnotism, space, pop culture references, and much more, Nickelodeon’s pace, boldness, and intrigue will leave you blown away and needing more.